Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Proposed Method

+Once the tree is trained, we index new content by encoding each reference item with the encoder $E$ and then routing it through the tree $T$ to obtain node assignments. \paragraph{Coarse-to-Fine Representations} Routing an encoded text through the tree yields hierarchical representations at multiple granularities.
+At each level, the assignment vector captures alignment with learned semantic groups, with dimensionality determined by the number of nodes at that level.
+The leaf-level representation has dimensionality $|\mathcal{T}_L|$, providing the finest semantic granularity.
+Intermediate levels offer progressively coarser representations (e.g., dimension 16 at level 4), enabling a flexible trade-off between representation cost and retrieval accuracy.

-Notice that learning node assignment probabilities, as opposed to unconstrained features (e.g., in MRL \citep{kusupati2022matryoshka}), naturally provides a hierarchical and soft clustering of the documents which can be inspected by the user.
-We show in \Cref{sec:interpretability} that learned clusterings capture semantic groupings, where assigned documents share topics and keywords, even though \ourmodel{} does not directly optimize for semantic coherence.
+\paragraph{Indexing and Search} For retrieval, we consider two indexing strategies.
+In \textit{single-index search} , we build a vector index based on the chosen level assignments, process the query, and return its nearest neighbors based on the nTVD metric used at training.
+In \textit{multi-index search}, we exploit the implicit clustering induced by the tree: each document is assigned to the leaf node for which it has the highest probability, and we build a separate index for each leaf cluster.
+At query time, we route the query through the tree, select its top-$k$ leaves, and search only the corresponding indices.
+This reduces the number of documents examined, trading off recall for latency.
+We report data access percentage (fraction of the corpus searched) as a proxy for latency in our experiments. \paragraph{Implicit Semantic Coherence} Learning node assignment probabilities, as opposed to unconstrained features, naturally provides a hierarchical and soft clustering of the documents that can be inspected by the user.
+We show in \Cref{sec:interpretability} that \ourmodel{}'s learned clusterings capture semantic groupings, where assigned documents share topics and keywords, even though \ourmodel{} does not directly optimize for semantic coherence.

-\textbf{Coarse-to-Fine Representations} Because of the hierarchical structure of the tree and its constraints, optimizing assignments at the leaf level, as expressed in Eq.\eqref{eq:constrative_loss}, implicitly optimizes the assignments at intermediate levels, making them suitable coarse representations.
-To boost the retrieval performance of such coarse representations, we devise an optimization scheme where at each iteration a random level of the tree is selected and the constrastive loss is optimized w.r.t. its intermediate assignments.
-We call this scheme \textit{stochastic}, as opposed to \textit{constant} for when we optimize exclusively at the leaf level.

-\textbf{Indexing and Search} Once the tree is trained, we index new content by encoding each context excerpt with the encoder $E$ and then routing it through the tree $T$ to obtain assignments for the chosen tree level.
-Such assignments can then be interpreted as a new representation of an excerpt, where each dimension represents the alignment between the excerpt and a learned semantic group.
-To retrieve related contexts for a query, we build a vector index based on these level assignments, process the query, and return its nearest neighbors based on the nTVD metric used at training.